Overview

 Morrissey’s class action practice has included a broad away of high-profile matters in jurisdictions throughout the country, including:

 - Langer v.
 CME Group.
-Morrissey currently serves as Co-Lead counsel for a proposed class of members of the Chicago Mercantile Exchange and the Chicago Board of Trade in a breach of contract class action seeking hundreds of millions of dollars in damages from the CME Group in Cook County Circuit Court in Chicago.
+Through more than a decade of litigation, Morrissey has served as Co-Lead counsel for a proposed class of members of the Chicago Mercantile Exchange and the Chicago Board of Trade in a breach of contract class action seeking more than two billion in damages and prejudgment interest from the CME Group in Cook County Circuit Court in Chicago.
+Post-trial motions for new trial and notwithstanding the verdict are currently pending after a jury reached a defense verdict following a three week trial in July 2025.

 - Ferrick v.
 Spotify.
-In 2017, Morrissey was one of the lead lawyers that helped secure a $43.45 million cash fund (final amount after fees and expenses to be determined) and an agreement to pay future royalties estimated to be worth more than $65 million to settle a class-action lawsuit with Spotify brought on behalf of music copyright owners.
-The suit alleged that Spotify made music available online without securing mechanical rights from the tracks’ composers.
+In 2017, Morrissey was one of the lead lawyers that helped secure a $43.45 million cash fund and an agreement to pay future royalties estimated to be worth more than $65 million to settle a class-action lawsuit with Spotify brought on behalf of music copyright owners.

 - Mortgage Crisis Litigation.
 Morrissey represented a Fortune 500 mortgage company in “bet the company” arbitrations involving the rescission of more than $500 million in bulk insurance coverage based on lenders’ misrepresentations and other misconduct in connection with the underlying loans.
 The case touched on many of the issues that were at the center of the collapse of the housing market and the global financial crisis.
 After an intense pre-trial discovery period, Morrissey’s client was able to negotiate a favorable settlement less than two weeks before trial.

 - Parvin v.
 CNA.
-Morrissey was hired by CNA to take over the defense of a case in the District of Oregon three months before the scheduled trial.
-The plaintiff, who claimed that a breach of his medical malpractice insurance policy had resulted in tens of millions of dollars in business losses, had already defeated summary judgment.
+Morrissey was hired by CNA to take over the defense of a case in the District of Oregon three months before the scheduled trial of bad faith insurance settlement claims seeking tends of millions of dollars based on claimed business losses.
 Morrissey successfully persuaded the court to reconsider its ruling and won the case on a renewed motion for summary judgment.

 - Jefferies & Co v.
 NASDAQ.
-Morrissey represented NASDAQ and its affiliate IDCG in an arbitration against Jefferies & Co., who sought tens of millions of dollars in damages based on a claim that it was fraudulently induced to clear interest rate swaps through the IDCG clearinghouse.
+Morrissey represented NASDAQ and its affiliate IDCG in an arbitration against Jefferies & Co., who sought tens of millions of dollars in damages.
 After a one-week trial in 2012, at which Morrissey gave the opening statement and put on NASDAQ’s principal fact witness, the Panel issued a decision denying all of Jefferies’ claims and awarding no damages.

 Morrissey prefers to work on a contingent or flat fee arrangement that rewards efficiency and results but is also willing to handle matters by the hour when doing so suits the client’s needs.
 He would be happy to talk to you about the type of arrangement that would work best for your case.